 Any eating apple will do although it seems to make some sense to choose ones with a bit of flavour and which have some connection to the British harvests of their origins.
 Maybe a nice russet or a Cox’s Orange Pippin.
-Speaking purely personally, if I made it through the crispy coating only to be greeted by a golden delicious or a Pink Lady I’d lick off all the toffee and chuck the apple in the bin.

 It also makes sense not to choose those big apples or else the ratio of toffee to fruit is going to be all askew.
 And then once the toffee is off, you are basically just left with a big apple on a stick.

 And the final critical apple factor is that it must not be waxed.
 Or if it is – or if you’re not sure whether it is or not – you need to begin by getting all the wax off.
 If it stays on the apple then your lovely toffee coating will simply slide rather disappointedly off the apple.